 In December 2020, HiSeis Pty Ltd conducted a seismic geophysical survey across and adjacent to the Johnny Lee Deposit.
-The total length of the two seismic lines was 13.2 kilometers.
+The total length of the two seismic lines was 13.2 kilometres.
 The raw data will be interpreted by HiSeis and the results will be used to direct the proposed exploration drilling in the next Quarter.
-Timberline Drilling Inc. are contracted to commence a 8,000 meter exploration drilling program in January 2021.
+The Company contracted with Timberline Drilling Inc. to commence an 8,000 metre exploration drilling program in January 2021.